Universal-Connect-Project/ucw-app/README.md

 For any aggregator you are planning on using, you will need to create your own developer account, and then provide your credentials.

 See [PREFERENCES.md](PREFERENCES.md) for details.

+## Environment variables

+There are several required environment variables and some optional environment variables that are described in [ENVIRONMENT.md](ENVIRONMENT.md)

 ## Authentication